This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 WANT TO SAVE THIS?

-Steps + Photos to make this recipe for 4th of July Strawberry Lemonade
+Steps + Photos to make 4th of July Strawberry Lemonade

-Step 2: Mix everything in a jug.
-Pour the strawberry puree into a large pitcher, then add 4 cups of cold water, 1 cup of fresh lemon juice, and 1/4 cup of granulated sugar.
+Step 3: Scrape the strawberry puree into a jug or large pitcher, then add 4 cups of cold water, 1 cup of the freshly squeezed lemon juice, and 1/4 cup of granulated sugar.
 Stir until the sugar dissolves.
-The lemonade will look cloudy, almost a sunset pink, with flecks of strawberry visible against the glass.

-Step 4: Chill and serve.
-Pop the pitcher in the fridge for at least 30 minutes to let the flavors settle and the temperature drop.
-Pour over ice in tall glasses, then garnish with sliced strawberries and lemon wheels.
-Top with a splash of sparkling water if you want fizz.
-Patriotic styling tip: a few blueberries on a cocktail pick turn this into a clean red white and blue patriotic drink for the table.
+Top with a splash or two of sparkling water if you want some fizz.
+Patriotic styling tip: a few blueberries on a cocktail pick turn this into a red white and blue patriotic drink for the table.

 Tools and Equipment